Algerian War: Strategy of internationalisation of the Algerian War led by the FLN

 At the beginning of the war, on the Algerian side, it was necessary to compensate for military weakness with political and diplomatic struggle.
 In the asymmetric conflict between France and the FLN at this time, victory seemed extremely difficult.

 The Algerian revolution began with the insurrection of November 1, when the FLN organized a series of attacks against the French army and military infrastructure, and published a statement calling on Algerians to get involved in the revolution.
 This initial campaign had limited impact: the events remained largely unreported, especially by the French press (only two newspaper columns in Le Monde and one in l'Express), and the insurrection all but subsided.
 Nevertheless, François Mitterrand, the French Minister of the Interior, sent 600 soldiers to Algeria.

-Furthermore, the FLN was weak militarily at the beginning of the war.
+The FLN was weak militarily at the beginning of the war.
 It was created in 1954 and had few members, and its ally the ALN was also underdeveloped, having only 3,000 men badly equipped and trained, unable to compete with the French army.
 The nationalist forces also suffered from internal divisions.

 As proclaimed in the statement of 1954, the FLN developed a strategy to avoid large-scale warfare and internationalize the conflict, appealing politically and diplomatically to influence French and world opinion.
 This political aspect would reinforce the legitimacy of the FLN in Algeria, which was all the more necessary since Algeria, unlike other colonies, had been formally incorporated as a part of metropolitan France.
 The French counter-strategy aimed to keep the conflict internal and strictly French to maintain its image abroad.
 The FLN succeeded, and the conflict rapidly became international, embroiled with the tensions of the Cold War and the emergence of the Third World.

 Firstly, the FLN exploited the tensions between the American-led Western Bloc and the Soviet-led Communist bloc.
-FLN sought material support from the Communists, goading the Americans to support of Algerian independence to keep the country on the western side.
+FLN sought material support from the communists, goading the Americans to support Algerian independence to keep the country on the western side.
 Furthermore, the FLN used the tensions within each bloc, including between France and the US and between the USSR and Mao's China.
-The US, which generally opposed colonisation, had every interest in pushing France to give Algeria its independence.
+The United States, which generally opposed colonisation, had every interest in pushing France to give Algeria its independence.